kozeig/kozeig/README.md

     $a + $b  -- Last expression is returned
 ]

+-- Main function is the entry point func pub main {} [
     -- Call the function
     result : call { add, 5, 7 }
     print { 'The sum is: ', $result }  -- Outputs: The sum is: 12

+    'ok'
+]
 ```

 ### Arithmetic Operations